JBielanski/CCDCiel_Scripts/README.md

 - release under GPL-3.0 license
 # [12-11-2025]
 - added command line argument to select filters subset: --subset, -s <list of filter indexes>
+# [14-11-2025]
+- added selection of reference filter by ID --filterid, -i <filter index>
+- selection reference filter by name and index can not be use together, use: --filtername, -n <filter name> OR --filterid, -i <filter index>